 Avoid huge dips/rises in volume when playing background music

-We’re guessing you’re familiar with commercial radio – the top three or four big stations in your country, each of which is a non-stop, 24-hour talk-fest spliced with some of the most popular music in existence.
+We’re guessing you’re familiar with commercial radio.
+You know, the top three or four big stations in your country; each of which is a non-stop, 24-hour talk-fest spliced with some of the most popular music in existence.

 But have you ever noticed that some DJs burst in, almost shouting, over a favorite audio clip?
 Isn’t it jarring?
 The background music will sink down to a low volume while a voice starts to blare.
 Then, as the radio DJ pauses from one line to another, it crashes back to the forefront of the mix, seemingly bent on distracting you.

-Instead, we recommend periods of loud or quiet music – not a theme that cranks up the volume whenever someone takes a seconds-long break from the mic.
+Instead, we recommend periods of loud or quiet music.
+Rather avoid a theme that cranks up the volume whenever someone takes a seconds-long break from the mic.
 In this respect, take a page from the book of podcasting, and have a louder theme for the intro of each segment before dialling it down, to a consistent level, as you’re talking.

 Background music – choose a relevant ‘genre’

 Obviously, Spacial would like to discourage from – for instance – the clichéd twangs of a bluegrass instrument between your country music sets, or an over dramatized accompaniment for news reports.
 Yet background music for radio broadcasting has to mirror your concept in some way.
 Fail to do this, and it’ll seem conspicuous, like a sore thumb.

 A pop station, for example, might strip a Top 40 song down to its bass and rhythmic elements, for a new spin on something the audience knows.
 A comedy show, on the other hand, can be suited to novelty sounds or upbeat tracks that establish a jovial atmosphere.
 True-crime stories might have a mournful piano sequence underneath them, highlighting their sense of tragedy, mystery and pain.